oversees the implementation of the QA Child Safety Policy & Procedures for Quakers Australia and all its activities.

 Frequently Asked Questions

-Does the Religious Society of Friends have Child Protection Policy and Procedures?
+Does the Religious Society of Friends have Child Safety Policy and Procedures?

 Yes, please find them here.